mslycn/my-home-assistant-docker-project/README.md

 This Quickstart Guide describes how to run Home Assistant Container on Debian 12 using Docker.

+Home assistant is a standalone and self-hosted implementation of the central server used by smart devices.
+Home assistant allows you to have full control of your smart devices, without the  app talking to the smart device's servers and transmitting data outside of your home.

 NOTE:

 Please note that in my case I am using Debian 12 LTS Server.
 You might be using some different Linux distribution.
 It might not be same for you.